 Fox’s “Bohemian Rhapsody,” despite a fired director (Bryan Singer”), a lip-syncing Rami Malek as flamboyant rock star Freddie Mercury of Queen, and mediocre reviews (Metascore: 49) is so popular that it scored major Guild nominations and Globe, SAG and BAFTA wins for Malek.

 Last year, Patty Jenkins’ DC comic-book movie “Wonder Woman” far exceeded expectations of quality, critical acclaim, and box office, but was shut out of the Oscar race.
-That won’t happen with Marvel’s “Black Panther,” which should ride the swells of worldwide acclaim and blockbuster status to become a Best Picture Oscar contender.
-But it will be a challenge for Disney to push this Marvel superhero success beyond the technical categories.
-They will need to convince critics, guilds, and Oscar voters that Ryan Coogler’s achievement rises to the level of art.
+That didn’t happen with Marvel’s “Black Panther,” which rode the swells of worldwide acclaim and blockbuster status to become a Best Picture Oscar contender.
+It was always going to be a challenge for Disney to push this Marvel superhero success beyond the technical categories, but Disney hired respected Oscar-pusher Strategy PR to do just that.
+Their mission: to convince critics, guilds, and Oscar voters that Ryan Coogler’s achievement rises to the level of art.

 At the 2018 Oscars, for example, Fox scored the first-ever Adapted Screenplay nod for a comic-book superhero movie (X-Men spinoff “Logan”) as well as the expected VFX recognition for the latest “Planet of the Apes” installment (Weta Digital).
 Scoring only technical nods were Lucasfilm (“Star Wars: The Last Jedi”), Disney (live-action remake “Beauty and the Beast”), and Marvel (blockbuster “Guardians of the Galaxy Vol. 2″).